Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 We view Assumption \ref{ass:gt-parallel-trends-nyt} as a middle step that uses all not-yet-treated units as a comparison group without restricting all pre-treatment trends to be parallel.
 It uses more information than Assumption \ref{ass:gt-parallel-trends-never}, which can lead to gains in precision and helps to incorporate covariates.
 While it uses less information than Assumption \ref{ass:gt-parallel-trends-all}, it is also less susceptible to bias from violations of parallel pre-trends.
-For our Medicaid application, we favor Assumption \ref{ass:gt-parallel-trends-nyt}, as we prefer to not impose parallel pre-trends from 2009 to 2014 or to rely exclusively on comparisons to the set of states that have not expanded Medicaid as of 2024.
+For our Medicaid application, we favor Assumption \ref{ass:gt-parallel-trends-nyt}, as we prefer not to impose parallel pre-trends from 2009 to 2014 or to rely exclusively on comparisons to the set of states that have not expanded Medicaid as of 2024.
+On the other hand, if parallel trends are not plausible for a particular group of eventually-treated units, perhaps owing to selection based on time-varying unobservables \citep{Ghanem2023}, it is important to remove these units from the DiD analysis to retain interpretability.
+Ultimately, the plausibility of each parallel trends assumption may vary across different contexts.
+At the very least, we strongly recommend that researchers clearly state the specific parallel trends assumption they are actually imposing in their analysis to allow readers to discuss its plausibility in a scientifically grounded manner.